aliyun/terraform-provider-alicloud/website/docs/r/vpc_dhcp_options_set.html.markdown

 * `dhcp_options_set_name` - (Optional) The name of the DHCP options set.
 The name must be 2 to 128 characters in length and can contain letters, Chinese characters, digits, underscores (_), and hyphens (-).
 It must start with a letter or a Chinese character.
 * `domain_name` - (Optional) The root domain, for example, example.com.
 After a DHCP options set is associated with a Virtual Private Cloud (VPC) network, the root domain in the DHCP options set is automatically synchronized to the ECS instances in the VPC network.
 * `domain_name_servers` - (Optional) The DNS server IP addresses.
 Up to four DNS server IP addresses can be specified.
 IP addresses must be separated with commas (,).Before you specify any DNS server IP address, all ECS instances in the associated VPC network use the IP addresses of the Alibaba Cloud DNS servers, which are `100.100.2.136` and `100.100.2.138`.
-* `associate_vpcs` - (Optional) AssociateVpcs.
+* `associate_vpcs` - (Optional, Deprecated) AssociateVpcs.
 Number of VPCs that can be associated with each DHCP options set is 10.
+Field `associate_vpcs` has been deprecated from provider version 1.153.0.
+It will be removed in the future version.
+Please use the new resource 'alicloud_vpc_dhcp_options_set_attachment' to attach DhcpOptionsSet and Vpc.
   * `vpc_id` - (Optional) The ID of the VPC network that is associated with the DHCP options set.
 * `dry_run` - (Optional) Specifies whether to precheck this request only.
 Valid values: `true` or `false`.